-Items may also be extracted and applied to the current project from numerous libraries.
-(I.e. Element thickness 1 and 2 from Library A, and element thickness 3 and 4 from Library R.)
+Items may also be extracted and applied to the current project from numerous libraries (i.e. Element thickness 1 and 2 from Library A, and element thickness 3 and 4 from Library B)

-The file extension on pcaMats library files is: .MATLIB
+The file extension of pcaMats library files is: .MATLIB

-• From the Define menu, choose Library to have the program surface the LIBRARIES folder as illustrated here...
+From the Define menu, choose Library to have the program surface the LIBRARIES folder as illustrated here...

-Alternatively, you could have clicked on the button located on the toolbar, and then on the PROPERTIES tab.
+Alternatively, you could have clicked on the Define button located on the toolbar, and then on the PROPERTIES tab.